 Incline Village Ski Beach

-Private for Incline residents, temporary renters or homeowner’s association.
-Boat ramp, barbecue areas, kids climbing structures, slides and swings and volleyball courts.
+Ski Beach is private for Incline residents, temporary renters or homeowner association members.
+Its facilities include a boat ramp, barbecue areas, kids climbing structures, slides, swings and volleyball courts.

 Burnt Cedar Beach

-Private for Incline residents, temporary renters or homeowner’s association.
-Swimming pool and kiddie pool, barbecue and lawn areas, kids climbing structures, slides and swings.
-(775) 832-1100
+Those in Incline can enjoy this private Lake Tahoe beach if they’re town residents, temporary renters or members of the homeowners association.
+This beach also features a swimming pool and kiddie pool, barbecue and lawn areas, kids climbing structures, slides and swings.
+Call (775) 832-1100 for more information.

 The Hyatt Regency Lake Tahoe

-Private for hotel guests.
-Boat, jet ski and other rentals are accessible from Ski Beach and the Hyatt’s Beach.
-(775) 832-1234
+Only hotel guests may use this private beach.
+Boat, Jet Ski and other rentals are accessible from Ski Beach and the Hyatt’s Beach.
+Call (775) 832-1234 for more information.

 Kings Beach State Recreation Area

-At the end of Secline St. in Kings Beach, just south of the junction of Hwy 267.
-Very limited parking, undeveloped rocky beach with access to lawn areas, picnic tables and firepits.
+Head to the end of Secline Street in Kings Beach just south of the junction of Highway 267.
+While the limited parking makes this spot a more challenging one to visit, its rocky, undeveloped beach is a sight to behold and provides access to lawn areas, picnic tables and fire pits.

 North Tahoe Beach

-Hwy.
-28 at National Ave., in Tahoe Vista.
-Picnic tables and firepits, boat launch fee.
+Head down Highway 28 at National Avenue in Tahoe Vista.
+The area offers picnic tables and fire pits, and there’s a boat launch with a usage fee.

 Moon Dune Beach